airaqi/DesignPatterns/README.rst

     `Factory Method <workspace/projects/patterns/factory_method/>`_, "Define an interface for creating an object, but let subclasses decide which class to instantiate.
 Factory Method lets a class defer instantiation to subclasses."
     `Bridge <workspace/projects/patterns/bridge/>`_, "Decouple an abstraction from its implementation so that the two can vary independently."
     `Command <workspace/projects/patterns/command/>`_, "Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations."
+    `Iterator <workspace/projects/patterns/iterator/>`_, "Provide a way to access the elements of an aggregate object sequentially without exposing its underlying representation."

 Lexi Test Editor
 ================